oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_database_db_node_facts_module.rst

                                     </td>
                 <td>on success</td>
                 <td>
-                                            <div>The <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the host IP address associated with the database node.</div>
+                                            <div>The <a href='https://docs.cloud.oracle.com/Content/General/Concepts/identifiers.htm'>OCID</a> of the host IP address associated with the database node.
+Use this OCID with either the <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PrivateIp/GetPrivateIp'>GetPrivateIp</a> or the <a href='https://docs.cloud.oracle.com/en-us/iaas/api/#/en/iaas/20160918/PublicIp/GetPublicIpByPrivateIpId'>GetPublicIpByPrivateIpId</a> API to get the IP address needed to make a database connection.</div>
                                             <div>**Note:** Applies only to Exadata Cloud Service.</div>
                                         <br/>
                                                                 <div style="font-size: smaller"><b>Sample:</b></div>